Skilled. Strategic. Successful.

 What are the potential costs associated with business litigation?

 Business litigation can involve significant financial exposure.
-Legal fees, court costs, expert witness fees, document production, and travel expenses can quickly add up.
+Legal fees, court costs, expert witness fees, document production and travel expenses can quickly add up.
 The total cost depends on the complexity of the case, the length of litigation and whether it proceeds to trial.
 At Perry & Perry PLLP, we understand the financial pressure litigation can place on your business.
 We offer flexible fee structures, including hourly, flat-fee or hybrid contingency arrangements, and will work with you to manage costs while still pursuing a favorable outcome.

 Contact Our Minnesota Office For A Free Consultation